-The Scam: A car donor in Hawaii receives over $495 in tickets two years after donating her vehicle to charity.
+The Scam: A car donor in Hawaii received “Default of Judgment” notice after donating the car.

 How you can avoid this car donation scam: Under no circumstances should the buyer/purchaser/transferee sections of the title be left blank at the request of the charity.
-A legitimate charitable organization not only requires the vehicle title be turned into them, but requires you to transfer the title to them properly by filling out certain sections of your title (see our state specific information on filling out your title here if you have questions on signing over your title).
+A legitimate charitable organization not only requires the vehicle title be turned into them, but requires you to transfer the title to them properly by filling out certain sections of your title (see our state specific information on filling out your title).
 Charities that tell you it will be more work and money for the charity if you don’t leave your title blank are scam artists; every time your vehicle changes hands it should be legally transferred on the vehicle’s title.
 Similarly, charities who don’t ask for your title at all, do not have your best interests in mind, as you will still be the registered owner, even after you no longer have the vehicle in your possession.

 How you can avoid this car donation scam: In addition to checking up on the legitimacy of your charity, also be wary of goods or services promised for your car donation.
 The IRS states that you are only allowed to deduct the fair market value of your deduction, minus any goods or services received, regardless of whether the company promises they have no legal value.
 If you donate a car to a charity who promises you free vacation vouchers, you are required to take the fair market value of the vehicle minus the worth of the vacation vouchers and that is your tax deductible donation (consult your tax adviser for more details).

-Car donations through Car Donation Wizard uphold the true values every donor should expect from their vehicle donation program.
-For instance, Car Donation Wizard is the legal agent for reputable, legitimate 501(3)(c) charities who actually use the proceeds of your vehicle donation toward their cause or mission.
-Car Donation Wizard also returns 75-85% of the gross proceeds from each vehicle donated back to the charity – that’s more than any other vehicle donation program can say.
-Visit us online to learn more about the charities that we work with and let Car Donation Wizard to help make your vehicle donation experience a positive one.
+All car donations through Car Donation Wizard uphold the true values every donor should expect from their vehicle donation program.
+Car Donation Wizard is the legal agent for reputable, legitimate 501(3)(c) charities who actually use the proceeds of your vehicle donation toward their cause or mission.